COVID-19 updates for the Fall Season

-Count on Me NC - "Count on Me NC" is a new campaign created in partnership with Visit NC, NC Restaurant & Lodging Association, NC State University and other entities in North Carolina.
+Count on Me NC - "Count on Me NC" is a health and safety campaign created in partnership with Visit NC, NC Restaurant & Lodging Association, NC State University and other entities in North Carolina.
 This campaign offers FREE online training to restaurant owners, managers and staff as well as Hoteliers, Attractions.
 Visitors Centers, and even has a component for locals and visitors to take the training to understand how to travel and visit locations in a safe manor.
 Once locations take the training programs they will receive a printable certificate as well as an opportunity to download decals and logos to use on their organizations social media accounts, website and also display in their brick and mortar location.
 Also, once a manager or owner completes the online training they will be able to have their business listed on the Count on Me NC website as a participating NC business.
 Again this is FREE to all who would like to complete the training and everyone can access the information here.
 As a local and visitor we encourage you to also participate in this to learn how to visit safely as we move forward.

-- Drive through, delivery and take out options
+- Drive through, delivery and take out options for your favorite restaurants.

-- Online shopping at local shops
+- Online shopping at local shops – especially this Holiday Season!

 - Buying gift cards to stores and restaurants to use a later dates (gift cards mean cash NOW for a business to stay afloat)